Silting reduction, relative AGK's construction and Higgs construction: Relative AGK's constructions and Higgs constructions

-\begin{Ex} Let $k$ be a field and $G$ a finite subgroup of $\mathrm{GL}_{n}(k)$.
-Assume that the order of $G$ is not divisible by the characteristic of $k$.
-Denote by $R$ the formal power series algebra $k[[x_{1},\ldots,x_{n}]]$.
-Then $R$ is $n$-Calabi--Yau and $G$ naturally acts on $R$.
+\begin{Ex} Let $A$ be a Noetherian $k$-algebra, $e$ an idempotent of $A$, and $d$ a non-negative integer.
+Assume that $A$ is internally $d$-Calabi–Yau with respect to $e$ in the sense of Pressland \cite[Definition 2.1]{Pressland2017} and $A/\langle e\rangle$ is finite dimensional.
+Then $(\per A,\pvd_{e}(A),\add(A),\add(eA))$ is a $d$-Calabi--Yau quadruple.